CAPSTONE-GROUP35/gateway-setup/README.md

 - Login as 'user1' on the internal server.
 - Open Claws Mail and try sending emails to user@external.test

-## PGP/MIME encryption procedure
+## PGP signing procedure
-### Configure External server
+### Configure Internal server
 - Install Claws Mail plugins: `sudo apt install claws-mail-plugins`
 - In Claws Mail, nagivate to Configuration -> Plugins -> Load.
 Select: pgpmime.so and pgpcore.so.
 Click Open.
 - If you see the 'No PGP key found dialog' and are prompted to generate a new key pair, do it.
 Enter a passphrase, remember it.
 Copy the fingerprint.
 There is no need to export it to a key server.
 Close the Plugins window.
 - If you weren't prompted to generate a new key pair, close the Plugins window and navigate to Configuration -> Preferences for current account -> GPG.
 Click 'Generate a new key pair'.
 Enter a passphrase, remember it.
 Copy the fingerprint.
 There is no need to export it to a key server.
 - In a terminal, run: `gpg --list-keys`.
-The copied fingerprint belonging to user@external.test should be in the list of keys.
-If you forgot to copy it, copy it now.
-- Export the public key file by entering: `gpg --output ~/external-public-key.pub --export [FINGERPRINT]` where [FINGERPRINT] is the fingerprint that was copied.
-- For the purposes of this demo, email the public key file (external-public-key.pub) as an attachment to user1@internal.test.
-Note that in reality, the public key should be shared via a 'web of trust', whereby multiple parties are in agreement that the public key belongs to user@external.test.

-### Configure Internal server
-- Check the inbox for the email from the external user containing their public key.
-Save the file to the ~ home directory.
-- In a terminal, import the public key into the local keyring by running: `gpg --import ~/external-public-key.pub`
-- Run `gpg --list-keys` to confirm that the public key belonging to user@external.test has been imported into the keyring.
-- Install Claws Mail plugins: `sudo apt install claws-mail-plugins`
-- In Claws Mail, nagivate to Configuration -> Plugins -> Load.
-Select: pgpmime.so and pgpcore.so.
-If you see the 'No PGP key found dialog' and are prompted to generate a new key pair, click no. Close the Plugins window.
-- Compose a new email addressed to user@external.test
-- Select Options -> Privacy System -> PGP/MIME.
-Select Options -> Encrypt
-- Click 'Send' to send the email.
-Claws Mail will match the email's 'To' address (user@external.test) to that address' public key that was imported into the keyring.
-Click through the 'Encryption warning'.
-Click through the 'Encrypt to user (user@external.test)' prompt.
-The email will then be sent.

-### External server
-- The encrypted email should arrive in the external server's inbox.
-Open it and when prompted enter the passphrase that was chosen when creating the keys.
-The decrypted email contents should now be visible.
-- The external user may be prompted to enter their passphrase again to decrypt further emails during their session.

-## PGP signing
-### Configure Internal server
-- In Claws Mail, navigate to Configuration -> Preferences for current account -> GPG.
-'Click 'Generate a new key pair'.
-Enter a passphrase, remember it.
-Copy the fingerprint.
-There is no need to export it to a key server.
-Select 'Select key by your email address'.
-Click Apply and OK to save and exit.
-- In a terminal, run: `gpg --list-keys`.
 The copied fingerprint belonging to user1@internal.test should be in the list of keys.
 If you forgot to copy it, copy it now.
 - Export the public key file by entering: `gpg --output ~/internal-public-key.pub --export [FINGERPRINT]` where [FINGERPRINT] is the fingerprint that was copied.
 - For the purposes of this demo, email the public key file (internal-public-key.pub) as an attachment to user@external.test.
-Note that in reality, the public key should be shared via a 'web of trust', whereby multiple parties are in agreement that the public key belongs to user1@internal.test.
+Note that in reality, the public key should be shared via a 'web of trust', whereby multiple parties are in agreement that the public key belongs to the owner of user1@internal.test.

 ### Configure External server
 - Check the inbox for the email from the internal user containing their public key.
 Save the file to the ~ home directory.
 - In a terminal, import the public key into the local keyring by running: `gpg --import ~/internal-public-key.pub`
 - Run `gpg --list-keys` to confirm that the public key belonging to user1@internal.test has been imported into the keyring.
+- Install Claws Mail plugins: `sudo apt install claws-mail-plugins`
+- In Claws Mail, nagivate to Configuration -> Plugins -> Load.
+Select: pgpmime.so and pgpcore.so.
+If you see the 'No PGP key found dialog' and are prompted to generate a new key pair, click no. Close the Plugins window.

 ### Internal server
 - In Claws Mail, compose a new email addressed to user@external.test